-12. Supplemental cash flow information
+14. Supplemental cash flow information

-During the nine months ended August 31, 2022, the Company made expenditures on exploration and evaluation assets of \$280,927 which were recorded as a decrease in accounts payable (2021 - \$170,223) and \$15,116 in amortization of equipment which was recorded to exploration and evaluation assets (2021 - \$13,969).
-These items are non-cash transactions and have been excluded from the consolidated statements of cash flows
+During the year ended November 30, 2022, the Company incurred expenditures on exploration and evaluation assets of \$157,921 which were recorded as a decrease in accounts payable (2021 - increase in accounts payable \$207,942) and \$20,330 in amortization of equipment which was recorded to exploration and evaluation assets (2021 - \$18,514).
+Services in kind of \$573,148 received as proceeds towards the sale of the subsidiaries were recorded as expenditures on exploration and evaluation assets.
+These items are non-cash transactions and have been excluded from the consolidated statement of cash flows.